Riyad Mahrez: 2016–17 season

 I am fiercely ambitious and feel now is the time to move on to a new experience.
 I've always enjoyed a good relationship with the chairman and everyone at the club, and I hope I have been able to repay the faith shown to me by my performances and commitment on the pitch during my time here.

 — — Mahrez speaking to The Guardian about his desire to leave Leicester City.

 He signed a new four-year contract with Leicester in August 2016.
 He was nominated for the Ballon d'Or in October 2016, finishing seventh.
 He won the BBC African Footballer of the Year award in December 2016.
-Mahrez did not offer a big season especially with the decline in the level of Leicester, but helped the team's arrival in the quarter-finals of the Champions League for the first time, scoring four goals and two assists.
+Mahrez did not have a great season, especially with the decline in the level of Leicester, but helped the team get to the quarter-finals of the Champions League for the first time, scoring four goals and two assists.
 On 6 May, Mahrez played his 100th Premier League game for Leicester, against Watford, scoring in the process.